Home » Blog

 Ceramic Flat Iron

-According to Wikipedia, A ceramic is an inorganic, nonmetallic[a] solid material comprising metal, nonmetal, or metalloid atoms primarily held in ionic and covalent bonds.
+According to Wikipedia, a ceramic is an inorganic, nonmetallic[a] solid material comprising metal, nonmetal, or metalloid atoms primarily held in ionic and covalent bonds.

 Pros: